akhilmoorkkandathil/NgRx/README.md

 ## An action have unique type values(can call it as action name), typically a string and an Optional payload(which is the relavant data needed to perform the state change)

-Resucers: Its a pure function which takes the current state and an action as input, and returns a new state.
+Reducers: Its a pure function which takes the current state and an action as input, and returns a new state.

+## selector

+A feature selector is a pure function used to select a top-level slice of state that belongs to a specific feature of your application